Big Line Bundles over Arithmetic Varieties: Introduction

 \item Almost split semi-abelian varieties.
-In \cite{Ch2}, Chambert-Loir proved equidistribution and Bogomolov conjecture over almost split semi-abelian varieties.
+In \cite{Ch1}, Chambert-Loir proved equidistribution and Bogomolov conjecture over almost split semi-abelian varieties.
 The equidistribution was proved by choosing certain nice perturbation of the line bundle which preserves the semipositivity of the curvature.
-As in the multiplicative case, it can be handled by our uniform treatment once we apply Theorem \ref{5.1} below. \end{enumerate}
+As in the multiplicative case, it can be handled by our uniform treatment. \end{enumerate}